JuliaDynamics/ComplexityMeasures.jl/docs/src/examples.md

 ## Probabilities: KL-divergence of histograms

 In this example we show how simple it is to compute the [KL-divergence](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence) (or any other distance function for probability distributions) using ComplexityMeasures.jl.
-For simplicity, we will compute the KL-divergence between the [`ValueHistogram`](@ref)s of two timeseries.
+For simplicity, we will compute the KL-divergence between the [`ValueBinning`](@ref)s of two timeseries.

 Note that it is **crucial** to use [`allprobabilities`](@ref) instead of [`probabilities`](@ref).